The Real Mother: Odisha

 In an Odisha tale from Mahipala titled "ଚକୁଳିଆ ପଣ୍ଡା" ("Chakulia Panda"), a Chakulia panda has a wife and seven daughters.
 The woman bakes cakes for her husband and the girls go to sleep.
 One by one, the girls wake up and eat the cakes.
 The wife realizes the trouble of her daughters eating the cakes, and her husband makes them dress for he will take them to their uncle's house.
 On the road, the girls rest for a while, while their father goes to look for water for them, but leaves a piece of his clothes to indicate if he is dead or alive if his garment is torn and bloody.
 Soon, the girls realize the piece of clothing is torn and bloody, fear their father has been devoured by a tiger and ask a tree to open up and let them inside the trunk for protection.
 One of the girls, the youngest, remains outside and climbs the treetop to hide.
 She cries, and her tears fall on a passing king.
 The king asks the girl her nature, and she says she is human, and her sisters are inside the tree.
 The other girls come out of the tree and the king inquires them about their skills.
 The girls offer their domestic skills, and the youngest promises to have the king as his wife.
 The king marries the youngest and she becomes pregnant, then he gives her a flute to call for him if she needs anything of him.
 The girl plays the flute at one time to test if he would come.
 The queen gives birth to seven boys, the youngest of the children, and a girl, the eldest, one day and plays the flute, but he does not come, so her sisters take the babies and toss them in the river in pots, then trick the king.
-The king banishes the queen to the stables, while the babies wash ashores in a garden, with the boys becoming arjun trees ("ଅର୍ଜୁନ ଗଛ", in the original) and the girl a patali flower ("ପାଟଳୀ", in the original).
-The king's gardener goes to pluck flowers and finds the new trees, then tries to pluck flowers, but the trees begin to talk and ask their sisters if they should allow the gardener to have the flowers, while their mother is at the stables, and the girl, as the flower, forbids them.
+The king banishes the queen to the stables, while the babies wash ashore in a garden, with the boys becoming arjun trees ("ଅର୍ଜୁନ ଗଛ", in the original) and the girl a patali flower ("ପାଟଳୀ", in the original).
+The king's gardener goes to pluck flowers and finds the new trees, then tries to pluck their flowers, but the trees begin to talk and ask their sister if they should allow the gardener to have the flowers, while their mother is at the stables, and the girl, as the flower, forbids them.
 The gardener goes to inform the king, who comes to the garden to hear the trees talking.
 The king then brings the disgraced queen; the trees notice their mother is there, and jump into her lap.
 The king learns the queen's sisters did this to the children and punishes them.